ArmenJeddi/saint/VLM/README.md

     --output_path logs
 ```

-### 🔍 Command Parameters
+### 🔍 Important Command Parameters
-- `--num_processes=8`: Defines the number of parallel processes.
-- `--model llava`: Specifies the model to use.
-- `--model_args`: Provides arguments for the model.
+- `--model_args`: Provides arguments for the model, like the model checkpoint path.
 - `--tasks mme`: Specifies the dataset/task.
 - `--batch_size 1`: Sets the batch size for processing.
-- `--log_samples`: Enables detailed sample logging.
-- `--log_samples_suffix`: Appends a custom suffix to the log files.
-- `--output_path logs`: Defines the directory for log storage.

 ---